input-output-hk/ouroboros-leios/Logbook.md

 ## 2024-12-06

+### Haskell simulation

+First Leios visualisations implemented (on `andrea/leios-p2p` branch atm):
+- short-leios-1: 2 nodes, showing every mini-protocol message.
+- short-leios-p2p-1: 100 nodes, showing transfers of RB,IB,EB,Votes and some statistics.

+Next steps:
+- Improve readability of short-leios-p2p-1 to differentiate pipelines and kinds of blocks.
+- Verify parameters are set to sensible values (in particular wrt voting) and check for problems in simulation.
+- Run larger simulations and extract measures of interest.

 ### Draft of several sections of the first tech report

 We now have a full draft of several sections of the technical report.